JC-Concepts/RGT-Bluetooth-Steering-/README.md

 * **t**: Opens the Chat box

-## Hardware Installation Notes:
-- Sample picture: tactile switch hot glued to a scrap plastic from food packaging
-- Switch assembly is held onto the hood using Aelastic
-- Waterproofing the switch, you can use a small plastic bag or food wrap to seal it
-- Cheap alternative to waterproof the ESP32 is to put it into a kids food container (easily found at the dollar store)

 # Like this Project?
 You can buy me a gel, coffee, or inner tube